buildingSMART-Portugal/EIR/EIR-EN.md

 *NOTE 3: A delivery team can consist of multiple task teams from within the lead appointed party’s organization and any appointed parties.*

-*NOTE 4: A delivery team can be assembled by the Appointing Party rather than the Lead Appointed Party.*
+*NOTE 4: A delivery team can be assembled by the Appointing Party rather than the lead appointed party.*

 **Project team**